Data extraction in meta-analysis

 Diagnostic accuracy | Numbers of true positives, true negatives, false positives and false negatives of the diagnostic test |

-Dichotomous | Number and number with the outcome in each group OR ln(x) and its standard error, where ln is the natural log and x is either odds ratio, relative risk or hazard ratio |
+Dichotomous | Number and number with the outcome in each group OR ln(x) and its standard error, where ln is the natural log and x is odds ratio, relative risk or hazard ratio |

 Continuous | Number, mean and standard deviation of the outcome for each group |